The 8 Best Cat Deterrents for Gardens and Yards 2026

 Rating

-Based on 4,200+ Amazon reviews.
+Based on 4,000+ Amazon reviews.

 Conclusion

-These cat scarers with reflective glass eyes are designed to mimic a cat, kind of like a feline scarecrow to repel other cats, birds, squirrels and foxes.
+These cat scarers with reflective glass eyes are designed to mimic a cat, sort of like a feline scarecrow to repel other cats, birds, squirrels and foxes.
 Made from powder-coated metal means they're durable, rust resistant and can potentially last for years; although the most attractive quality has to be the stylish design.

 Usage